the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-dmp.md

 A repository should have a preservation policy that specifies how long your outputs will be curated.
 When in doubt, contact your library Research Data Support Team for more information about data repositories.
 5. **Reuse of your research outputs by others**
-    * Select a license when you make your output available on a repository (see the [Licensing section](../../reproducible-research/licensing) for more information).
+    * Select a license when you make your output available on a repository (see the Licensing sections on {ref} data <rr-licensing-data> and {ref} software <rr-licensing-software> for more information).
 By selecting a license you tell others how they can reuse your data.
 If you do not select a license others will not be able to reuse your data without asking you for permission.
     * You can put your research outputs into context using a README.txt file
         * See the {ref} Documentation and metadata section <rr-rdm-metadata>